-A business referring an employee for a formal IME/FFW assessment, may prefer our specialists to be familiar with the operations, layout and equipment used onsite.
-Our specialists are able to provide advice including:
+A business referring an employee for a formal IME/FFW assessment, may prefer the specialists to be familiar with the operations, layout and equipment used onsite.
+The specialists are able to provide advice including:

 - Review of workplace policy and procedures,

 - identify and risk manage the workplace environment, and

 - review third party reports on health monitoring, return to work strategies, and other related workplace reports.

 An assessment may usually be required following hazard or incident reporting, or the introduction of a new process, procedure or plant.

 Workplace hazards vary according to industries and workplace types, but some common workplace hazards include:

 - Temperature extremes

 - Confined spaces